At a glance: quick planning info for Deadvlei and Sossusvlei

 On our way to Sossusvlei

-If you want to brave the “roads” all the way to Deadvlei, you'll need a 4WD as no other vehicle stands a chance.
-You’ll be driving in deep sand, and trust me, sinking in the sand is a very real possibility—even with the almighty Toyota Hilux.
+Yes, you absolutely need a 4x4.
+No other vehicle stands a chance.
+You’ll be driving in deep sand from Sossusvlei to Deadvlei, and trust me, sinking is a very real possibility—even with the almighty Toyota Hilux.
 Sending love to the ranger who helped us out, because I don't think those oryxes would hesitate to turn carnivorous.
+If you’re not the most confident driver, you can also opt for the driving tour.

-Alternatively, there’s a shuttle that’ll take you if you want to leave your car right by the entrance gates and not deal with this sand nonsense.
+Alternatively, there’s a shuttle service that’ll take you if you want to leave your car right by the entrance gates and not deal with this sand nonsense.
 There’s also a shuttle that goes from the 2x4 parking area to the 4x4 parking area, so no worries if you don’t want to walk.
+As always, I still opted for my car, why pay to be crammed into a vehicle with a bunch of random strangers?

 This is the “road” to the Deadvlei parking lot